 If you are interested in RallyCross, check out our RallyCross FAQ page.

 Of course, we cannot cover everything, so be sure to read through the full SCCA RallySprint rules.

 What is RallySprint?

-RallySprint is a one day an event where competitors run the same courses multiple times.
+RallySprint is a one day an event where competitors run the same stages multiple times.
 Courses are generally 1-3 miles in length and are run at higher speeds than a RallyCross but lower than your typical stage rally.
 This reduces the risk of damage to your car and your body!
 Sprints are one-day events, so there is no need to put your crew up for multiple nights.
 Just show up, race and go home.

 What safety equipment do I need?

 We ask that you read the full SCCA RallySprint Rules so you are well informed and have no race-day surprises but here is a quick summary of what you need.

 Personal Safety Equipment: